-This recipe is easy to execute (no baking!), yields a lot of food (~6 servings) and tastes cheesy, spicy, and smoky.
+This vegan chili mac and cheese recipe is easy to execute (no baking!), yields a lot of food (~6 servings) and tastes cheesy, spicy, and smoky.
 It’s the perfect hearty meal for any time of year!

 4 cups (or a 16 ounce package) elbow macaroni